-• The locus for evaluation and review of research for dual use potential should be at the local level.
+Local Evaluation and Review of Research for Dual Use Potential.
 The initial evaluation of the dual use potential of life sciences research should be conducted by the investigator, after appropriate training.
 Additional review by others at the research institution may also be appropriate to ensure an unbiased and comprehensive evaluation and application of the criteria for identifying dual use research of concern.
-Local evaluation and review ensures that those with the appropriate expertise and the best understanding of local personnel, facilities, and ethos are assessing research for dual use potential.
-Local evaluation and review also demonstrates to the public that scientists and their institutions are attending to the biosecurity implications of dual use research and facilitates the timeliness of the oversight process.
+Local evaluation and review ensure that those with the appropriate expertise and the best understanding of local personnel, facilities, and ethos are assessing research for dual use potential.
+Local evaluation and review also demonstrate to the public that scientists and their institutions are attending to the biosecurity implications of dual use research and facilitates the timeliness of the oversight process.

-- The degree of oversight should be commensurate with the degree of risk and the potential impact of any misuse of research information.
-Risk assessment and risk management should be the foundation for local oversight of dual use research of concern.
-This will help to minimize the potential for misuse of dual use research information while at the same time minimizing any negative impact on the conduct of science and will facilitate the responsible conduct of life sciences research. - There is a need for periodic evaluation, at the local and federal levels, of the need for oversight of dual use life sciences research, of the effectiveness of the oversight system, and of the administrative burden of the oversight system.
-Assessing the need for, and effectiveness of, the oversight system in minimizing the risks associated with dual use research of concern while allowing important research to go forward will promote the conduct of life sciences research and its efficient and effective governance, and will facilitate the implementation of course corrections as appropriate. - As the oversight framework is formalized into policy and guidelines by the US government, mechanisms at both the federal and local level for ensuring compliance will be an important consideration and will need to be addressed in detail.
+Risk Assessment and Risk Management.
+The degree of oversight should be commensurate with the degree of risk and the potential impact of any misuse of research information.
+Risk assessment and management should be the foundation for local oversight of dual use research of concern.
+This will help minimize the potential for misuse of dual use research information while minimizing any negative impact on the conduct of science and will facilitate the responsible conduct of life sciences research.

+Periodic Evaluation.
+There is a need for periodic evaluation, at the local and federal levels, of the need for oversight of dual use life sciences research, of the effectiveness of the oversight system, and of the administrative burden of the oversight system.
+Assessing the need for and effectiveness of the oversight system in minimizing the risks associated with dual use research of concern, while allowing important research to go forward, will promote the conduct of life sciences research and its efficient and effective governance and will facilitate the implementation of course corrections as appropriate.

+Compliance.
+As the oversight framework is formalized into policy and guidelines by the U.S. Government, mechanisms at both the federal and local level for ensuring compliance will be an important consideration and will need to be addressed in detail.
 The NSABB will advise on this topic as necessary in the future.
-That said, the Board recommends that federal agencies develop consistent mechanisms for enforcement, including penalties for noncompliance, perhaps by making compliance a term and condition of funding.
+Thus, the NSABB recommends that federal agencies develop consistent mechanisms for enforcement, including penalties for noncompliance, perhaps by making compliance a term and condition of funding.

 It is also understood that the applicability of the federal policy for oversight of dual use research, at least initially, will be to federally conducted or funded dual use life sciences research.
 The NSABB recommends that the applicability of federal policy for dual use research be as wide as possible.
-For example, the applicability of the NIH Guidelines for Research Involving Recombinant DNA Molecules goes beyond research that is funded by the NIH; it extends to all research that is conducted at or sponsored by an institution that receives any support for recombinant DNA research from NIH, including research that is privately funded.
+For example, the applicability of the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines) goes beyond research that is funded by the National Institutes of Health (NIH); it extends to all research that is conducted at or sponsored by an institution that receives any support for recombinant DNA research from the NIH, including research that is privately funded.
 Such a mechanism should be considered for dual use life sciences research as well.
-The Board recognizes that this will still not cover all entities engaged in dual use life sciences research.
+The NSABB recognizes that this still will not cover all entities engaged in dual use life sciences research.
 Nonetheless, the NSABB anticipates that the dual use research issue will be appreciated by those entities engaged in life sciences research that are not subject to the federal policy and that these entities will voluntarily comply with dual use research oversight guidelines.
-The effectiveness of voluntary compliance by non-covered entities should be evaluated in the near future to inform decisions as to whether other federal enforcement mechanisms should be contemplated.
+The effectiveness of voluntary compliance by noncovered entities should be evaluated at a designated time after Federal policies are implemented to inform decisions as to whether other federal enforcement mechanisms should be contemplated.